robertvanoverbeek/AirflowTutorial/README.md

     schedule_interval=schedule_interval
     )
 ```
-and then make a reference to 'dag' within each task by stating dag=dag.
+followed by a reference to this'dag' within each task by stating 'dag=dag'.

 #### 4.4 The tasks
-lfdsaj
+In this tutorial I will not elaborate much on the tasks, because there are endless possibilities in that respect.
+In the code itself I have indcluded some comments to accompany the tasks or our DAG.
+For instance the first task in our DAG is a BashOperator task, which will create a dataset with a certain name in case it does not already exist:
 ```
 t1_make_bq_dataset = bash_operator.BashOperator(
         task_id='make_bq_dataset',